Rugby union in Kuwait: History

 Kuwait currently has one adult rugby club, The Kuwait Scorpions, having recently reverted to the original name.
 The club was founded in 1946 and is one of the oldest rugby clubs within the Persian Gulf region.
 Original numbers dwindled as many players left the country due to the political situation within the region.
-The Kuwait Nomads were a fitting title for the group of players that gradually returned to the club from countries all over the world to play the game they loved.
-The renamed Kuwait Scorpions currently have Men's First XV, Vets and Ladies teams and regularly compete throughout the Persian Gulf region.

 The Kuwait Saracens RFC, the only youth rugby club in Kuwait, was established at the end of the 08/09 season after lack of funding and ever-dwindling player numbers in the former youth club threatened the future of youth rugby in Kuwait.
-The Kuwait Saracens RFC is one of the biggest expatriate organizations in the country with more than 150 members.